The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 The tachyonic representations have some similarities with the massive representations.
 The simpler one is the analogue of the Klein-Gordon equation, up to a change of sign for the mass term.
 The other similarity is that the linear equations should remove the components along the momentum.
 Of course, the major difference is that the momentum is space-like.
 The quartic Casimir operator of the Poincar\'e algebra is also evaluated easily in components, giving as a final result for a tachyonic representation,

 where the eigenvalues of the quadratic Casimir operator of the rotation algebra are given by the formula (\ref{BeBo:quadrat}).

 \textbf{Step 1.} The first step is more involved for the tachyonic case since it requires the exhaustive knowledge of the UIR theory for the groups $SO(D-2,1)^\uparrow\,$.
-Fortunately, complete results are available \cite{BeBo:Thieleker}.
-However, the steps 2-3 further require the completion of the Bargmann-Wigner programme for the isometry group $SO(D-2,1)^\uparrow$ of the de Sitter spacetime $dS_{D-2}\,$, which is still an open problem in full generality.
+Fortunately, complete results are available \cite{BeBo:Bargmann,BeBo:Thieleker}.
+The steps 2-3 further require the completion of the Bargmann\,-Wigner programme for the isometry group $SO(D-2,1)^\uparrow$ of the de Sitter spacetime $dS_{D-2}\,$.
+This has been done in \cite{Basile:2016aen}.\footnote{The Bargmann\,-Wigner programme in $AdS_{D}\,$, with field equations that generalise the ones presented in Section \ref{BeBo:masslessrep}, were obtained in \cite{Boulanger:2008up}.
+Similar equations were obtained later in the $dS_{D}$ signature \cite{Basile:2016aen}.}

 Let us assume that this programme has been performed through an ambient space formulation, analogous to the one of the spherical harmonics, as discussed in the subsection \ref{BeBo:auxiliary}.
-More explicitly, let us consider that the physical components of the wave function have been realized via a function on the hyperboloid $dS_{D-2}$ of radius $\mu>0$ embedded in ${\mathbb R}^{D-2,1}$ with some set of auxiliary commuting vectors of ${\mathbb R}^{D-2,1}$ (for the spin degrees of freedom) and the corresponding $O(D-2,1)$-covariant wave equations of the UIR are known explicitly.
+More explicitly, let us consider that the physical components of the wave function have been realized via a function on the hyperboloid $dS_{D-2}$ of radius $\mu>0$ embedded in ${\mathbb R}^{D-2,1}$ with some set of auxiliary commuting vectors of ${\mathbb R}^{D-2,1}$ (for the spin degrees of freedom) and the corresponding $O(D-2,1)$-covariant field equations of the UIR are known explicitly.
 The step 1 is therefore assumed to be performed.

 \textbf{Step 2.} In order to have manifest Lorentz invariance, all auxiliary variables are lifted to $D$-vectors: the coordinates of the internal de Sitter spacetime are denoted by $\xi^\mu$ and the auxiliary variables by $u_A^\mu\,$.
 The wave function is taken to be $\Phi(p,\xi,u_A)\,$, where the internal vector $\xi$ plays a role similar to the one in the infinite-spin representations.
 An important distinction is that in the ambient space formulation, one would evaluate the wave function on the hypersurface $\xi^2=\mu^2$ instead of imposing this relation on the wave function, as in (\ref{BeBo:epsilon2}).
-The $O(D-2,1)$-covariant wave equations for the UIR of the little group $O(D-2,1)$ must be $O(D-1,1)$-covariantized accordingly.
+The $O(D-2,1)$-covariant field equations for the UIR of the little group $O(D-2,1)$ must be $O(D-1,1)$-covariantized accordingly.
 Concretely, this implies that the components of the covariant wave function carry an (infinite-dimensional) irrep of the Lorentz group.